-tunity to address these challenges by elevating awareness of these inequities by renewing emphasis on funding "human infrastructure," and clearly demonstrating that the success of our economy truly does depend on the resilience of our entire workforce.
+training, and health resources.
+At the same time, the pandemic has created a new opportunity to address these challenges by elevating awareness of these inequities by renewing emphasis on funding "human infrastructure," and clearly demonstrating that the success of our economy truly does depend on the resilience of our entire workforce.

 With the COVID-19 pandemic fresh in our minds, a unique opportunity exists to implement transformational changes to better support the East Bay's vulnerable residents and workers.
-The East Bay's stakeholders can collaboratively develop, pursue, and deploy new funding resources and investments in education, workforce development, child-care, and health resources.
+The East Bay's stakeholders can collaboratively develop, pursue, and deploy new funding resources and investments in education, workforce development, childcare, and health resources.
 This is also a moment when new possibilities may exist to pursue adoption of public policies in East Bay jurisdictions that will support livable worker wages and benefits that will help protect our workforce against future disasters and economic shocks.